 Learn how to make a hand painted doormat with our DIY doormat tutorial!
-A simple and fun way to personalize your front porch and cute DIY Door Welcome Mat.
+A simple and fun way to personalize your front porch and cute DIY Welcome Mat.

 Could your patio use a little facelift for summer?
 Try this easy hand-painted red, white, & blue DIY doormat for an easy project to add a little personality to your front porch!